infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 ### Multisite with sub-directories

-This type of multisite allows you to access sites with a sub-directories.
+This type of multisite allows you to access sites with sub-directories.
 The URLs will look like this:

 ```bash
 dev.multisite-sub.test               # Main site